RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

     - A models directory that contains all of the models for the application.
     - A views directory that contains all of the html / hjs pages for the application.
     - A public directory that is home to both the public javascript and CSS files, as well as the uploaded position papers.
+    - A documentation directory that contains the meat of the documentation including a copy of this README and other related files.
     - This README.md file.

 ## Installing and running the app